nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![Ui](images/Ui.png)

-The *left panel* displays the list of students you have added.
-Separated from the left panel by a divider is the *right panel* displays the details of the selected student.
+The *Left Panel* displays the list of students you have added.
+Separated from the left panel by a divider is the *Right Panel* displays the details of the selected student.

 The *Command Box* at the bottom of the window is where you can enter commands to interact with the application.

 Above the *Command Box*, you will find the *Results Box*, which displays the results of the commands you have entered.

 <br>